LucasED78/poker-mp/front-react/README.md

 # Starting

-Clone the repository and go to the front-react page, then install all the dependencies needed for the app run.
+Clone the repository and then install all the dependencies needed for the app run.

 ## Requisites